share

 • extraction will accelerate further functionality development and enrichment

-• extraction will help solve performance, scalability, or stability issues
+• extraction will help solve performance, scalability, or stability issues with load balancing

 • extraction will enable the opportunity to extract other services

 We recommend defining domain entities along with business logic for managing them.
-It is one of the core aspects of the smart service extraction strategy.
+It is one of the core aspects of the smart service extraction analysis strategy.

 Stage #5 outcome: